 How to Drive a Campervan in the Winter

 Driving in winter can be more hazardous in certain parts of the United States, especially in regions more prone to icy conditions resulting in slippery roads.
 You might need snow chains (mentioned above) in areas that are more remote and get less travel or aren’t snow-plowed during the winter.

 Be sure to check for any necessary precautions in the area you’ll be traveling through either on a local AM advisory station or by keeping an eye out for any signs posted.
 You should never be distracted while you’re driving, but especially on slick roads, keep both hands on the wheel and give the road your undivided attention.
-It’s best to research your route in advance, so you’re aware of road closures, winter advisories, etc.
+It’s best to research your route in before you hit the open road, so you’re aware of road closures, winter advisories, gas station locations, etc.

 We hope you have the winter adventure of a lifetime and that this guide has helped you to feel prepared and get excited about your campervan trip.
 Make the most of it by traveling in a Travellers Autobarn campervan which comes with unlimited miles, maps, and 24/7 roadside assistance.
 Be sure to tell us all about it when you get back!
 Happy trails.

 Here are a few other Winter Road Trip blogs you might find helpful: